 - Repair or replacement of parts that are subject to normal wear and tear during the warranty period or to parts that may require replacement in connection with normal maintenance.
-These parts include paint, gaskets, burn plates, firebricks, fire grates, ceramic insulation blankets or glass (glass is only warranted against thermal breakage). - Damage due to incorrect installations not in conformance with the installation instructions contained in this owners manual or local and/ or national fire and building regulations.

-- 3) Damage, including damage to enamel surfaces, caused by improper operation, over-firing, and/or misuse.
+These parts include paint, gaskets, burn plates, baffles, air manifolds, firebricks, fire grates, or glass (glass is only warranted against thermal breakage). - Damage due to incorrect installations not in conformance with the installation instructions contained in this owner's manual or local and/ or national fire and building regulations. - 3.
+Damage, including damage to enamel surfaces, caused by improper operation, over-firing, and/or misuse.
 Improper operation, such as burning the stove with the ash door open, can damage the stove.
 Over-firing occurs when any part of the stove glows red.
 Over-firing can also be identified by warped plates, rust-colored cast iron, paint pigment that has turned dusty white, or bubbling, cracking and discoloration of the enamel finish.
-Misuse includes, without limitation, use that is not in conformance with the operating instructions contained in this owners manual. - Damage due to, or repair of, rust.
-Use of stove-top steamers may cause rust. - 5) Damage due to service performed by an installer or service agency, unless otherwise agreed to in writing by JØTUL. - 6) Damage caused by unauthorized modification, use or repair. - 7) Costs incurred by travel time and/or loss of service. - 8) Labor or other costs associated with the repair of components beyond the warranty period. - 9) Damage incurred while the Jøtul Stove or Fireplace Insert is in transit.
+Misuse includes, without limitation, use that is not in conformance with the operating instructions contained in this owner's manual. - 4.
+Damage due to service performed by an installer or service agency, unless otherwise agreed to in writing by JØTUL. - 5.
+Damage caused by unauthorized modification, use or repair. - 6.
+Costs incurred by travel time and/or loss of service. - Labor or other costs associated with the repair of components beyond the warranty period.

+8. Damage incurred while the Jøtul or Scan Stove or Fireplace is in transit.
 IN NO EVENT SHALL JØTUL, ITS PARENT COMPANY, SHAREHOLDERS, AFFILIATES, OFFICERS, EMPLOYEES, AGENTS OR REPRESENTATIVES BE LIABLE OR RESPONSIBLE TO YOU FOR ANY SPECIAL, INDIRECT, INCIDENTAL, CONSEQUENTIAL, PUNITIVE OR OTHER SIMILAR DAMAGES, INCLUDING, BUT NOT LIMITED TO, LOST PROFITS, LOST SALES, INJURY TO PERSON OR PROPERTY, OR DAMAGES TO A STRUCTURE OR ITS CONTENTS, ARISING UNDER ANY THEORY OF LAW WHATSOEVER.
 ALL IMPLIED WARRANTIES, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, OR OTHERWISE, ARE LIMITED IN DURATION TO THE LENGTH OF THIS WRITTEN WARRANTY.
 EXCEPT AS EXPRESSLY SET FORTH HEREIN, JØTUL MAKES NO ORAL, WRITTEN OR OTHER WARRANTY WITH RESPECT TO JØTUL OR SCAN STOVES OR FIREPLACES.